 Check-in the boutique hotel

 I stayed at Campbell House Penang, one of Georgetown’s luxury heritage boutique hotels on Lebuh Campbell, right in the heart of the city and surrounded by popular tourist attractions.
 I really enjoyed my stay there because there are so many restaurants, cafes, and local food stalls nearby.

-I’ve booked the hotel early to get a hotel discount on the Agoda website and it is much better than last minute booking.
-The housekeepers and receptionists at Campbell House is very friendly and helpful.
+I’ve booked the hotel early to get a hotel discount on the Agoda website and it is much better than a last-minute booking.
+The housekeepers and receptionists at Campbell House are very friendly and helpful.

 There are no difficulties in getting to a car park.
 Car parking can be easily found by the roadside, just beside the boutique hotel or along Lebuh Cintra.
 All you have to do is to install the Penang Smart Parking app and pay the parking rate per day for only RM6.
 It is free parking on Sunday.